bgins/coincident-spectra/README.md

 ## License

 The source code for Coincident Spectra is available under the Apache 2.0 license.
-Please consult the [Elementary License](https://www.elementary.audio/license) for additional instructions on using the Elementary SDK.

 The [social preview image](static/coincident-spectra.png) was created by Jacky Ligon and is under copyright.
 Please contact the artist if you wish to re-use the image.